Enrico Caruso: Honors and recognitions

-During his lifetime, Caruso was the recipient of numerous orders, decorations, testimonials and other kinds of honors from monarchs, governments and miscellaneous cultural bodies of the various nations and cities in which he sang.
+During his lifetime, Caruso was the recipient of numerous orders, decorations, testimonials and other kinds of honours from monarchs, governments and miscellaneous cultural bodies of the various nations and cities in which he sang.
 He was also the recipient of Italian knighthoods.
+In July 1907, Edward VII, the British sovereign, appointed him an honorary Member Fourth Class of the Royal Victorian Order (MVO).
 In 1917, he was elected an honorary member of the Phi Mu Alpha Sinfonia, the national fraternity for men involved in music, by the fraternity's Alpha chapter of the New England Conservatory of Music in Boston.
 According to Dorothy Caruso, an unusual award bestowed on him in 1918 of "Honorary Captain of the New York Police Force", pleased him more than any of the other decorations he received.

 In 1960, for his contribution to the recording industry, Caruso received a star located at 6625 Hollywood Boulevard on the Hollywood Walk of Fame.
 In 1987, Caruso was posthumously awarded a Grammy Lifetime Achievement Award.
 On 27 February of that same year, the United States Postal Service issued a 22-cent postage stamp with his likeness in his honour.
 He was voted into Gramophones Hall of Fame in 2012.